Kkhattab/CS174/hw4/readme.md

 3. Load mockdata by visiting the script through its url http://localhost/hw4/CreateDB.php
 4. Vist the graph from the db that is mockdata by visiting the url provided: http://localhost/hw4/?c=chart&a=show&arg2=[HASH_OF_DATA]&arg1=LineGraph **Replace the [HASH_OF_DATA] with the hash from the database, for example my hash was 13665484cd59ac94b6caecd80e26bce5.
 It is the "chart_hash" column in db**
+5. Plot points and create your own custom charts!

 **Be sure to edit Base URL if needed to match where our HW4 folder is located.**